Now, let’s add a new build step that generates code using a templating engine called Jinja2.

 File to use for output.
 Default is stdout.

-This shows that we can run the tool under Bazel, but also the help for the CLI is going to be critical for our next step which is to invoke it with the right arguments.
+This shows that you can run the tool under Bazel, but also the help text for the CLI is critical for the next step which is to invoke it with the right arguments.

 Declare the code generation

-To help us out, the library also has a run_binary
+To help out, the library also has a run_binary

 already match the command-line flags from the jinja2 help output above.

-line for us to fill in with the jinja2 CLI we just setup.
+line is ready for you to fill in with the jinja2 CLI you just setup.
 Replace that with the label //tools:jinja2

 .